punicasuite/tutorials/toolkits-docs/course08-How to Use Ontology CLI(2).md

 ./Ontology info status <TxHash>
 ```

+Among them, State represents the execution result of the transaction.
+The value of State is 1, indicating that the transaction execution is successful.
+When the State value is 0, it indicates that the execution failed.
+GasConsumed indicates the ONG consumed by the transaction execution.
+Notify represents the Event log output when the transaction is executed.
+Different transactions may output different event logs.

 ## 2. Smart contract deployment and invocation

 Smart contract operations support the deployment of NeoVM smart contract, and the pre-execution and execution of NeoVM smart contract.